Kilim Rugs: Your Extensive Guide Before You Buy

 Are Kilim Rugs Good for High-Traffic Areas?

-How Do You Hang Kilims on the Wall?
+Can You Hang a Kilim on the Wall?

 Styling Tips for Kilim Rugs